 But once you have the money to do it, how do you begin?
 This infographic from fix.com really helps to break it down with simple choices to build a sustainable house.
 I will definitely be referring to it when it comes to doing any renovations on my house!

 When I was refinishing a dresser for my baby room, I did a lot of searching for what kind of paint to use, and decided on milk paint.
 I went with Old Fashioned Milk Paint and loved it.
 There is also another brand called Miss Mustard Seed Milk Paint available.
 Homestead House is a Canadian brand.

 I would love to use bamboo or cork flooring when it comes time to do renovations in my house.
+I have also put some thought into the walls for my baby room and have found some nursery wall decals online which I think would make for absolutely perfect decorations.
 I have seen some cities offer homeowner rebates for installing solar panels on their roofs – I would LOVE for this to become the norm!